-Tabb and Yorktown Libraries will be closed on Monday, February 16, 2026, in honor of Presidents' Day.
+Tabb and Yorktown Libraries will be closed on Sunday, April 5, 2026, For Easter.
 Our digital collection is always available, though, so visit our online resources through our websiteor through OverDrive.
-See our full list of upcoming closures on our Closing & Holidays web page.
+See a list of upcoming closures on our Closing & Holidays web page.

 Special Events